-No matter how many cats I had to let go, no matter the circumstances.
+No matter how many cats I had to let go of, no matter the circumstances.

-And they all, every single one have a special place in our home and hearts.
+And they all, every single one, have a special place in our homes and hearts.

 The most recent cat we had to let go was Flecki, our gorgeous grey and white tom who adored children and unfortunately was also very nosy.
 He just loved walking into neighbours houses and jumping into cars.